Genealogy Group. First Tuesday. 3:00 – 4:00 pm. April 2, 2019. General discussion group. Open to new members. Round

 Tai Chi Classes.
 Every Friday.
-10:00 am.
+9:30 – 11:00 am.
 Free to all Stockton Springs residents.
 No RSVP required.
-Held next door at the Stockton Springs Town Office.
+Held next door at the lower level of the Stockton Springs Town Office.

 Tuesday Reading Group.
 Third Tuesday, 2:00 to 3:30 pm.
-December 18, 2018.
+February 19, 2019.
 Group closed to new members.
 See suggested reading list on SSCL News Blog page.
 Currently reading The Weight of Winter by Cathie Pelletier.

 Contact the library at 207-567-4147 for more information about the ongoing and special events and programs.
 Follow us on our Facebook page and Twitter account and/or sign up for our news to be delivered to your email inbox.

 Annual library fundraising Events